Aquarius migrants step ashore in Spain after week-long ordeal - Journal du Cameroun

 Among the passengers are 450 men and 80 women — at least seven of them pregnant — as well as 89 adolescents and 11 children under the age of 13, figures released by the Valencian authorities show.

-They come from 26 countries, mainly from Africa but also Afghanistan, Bangladesh and Pakistan, MSF said.

-Those with injuries — mostly scratches and burns — were taken to hospital along with the pregnant woman, health officials said.
+A total of 144 migrants were taken to hospital for treatment — mainly for scratches and burns — and only six were expected to stay overnight, the regional government of Valencia said in a statement.

-The migrants were given three forms to fill out, one to ask to stay in Spain for 45 days, one to ask for asylum in Spain and another to ask for asylum in France, according to the head of MSF Spain, David Noguera.
+The migrants were given three forms to fill out, one to ask to stay in Spain for 45 days, one to ask for asylum in Spain and another to ask for asylum in France, according to Noguera.

 Carmen Moreno, a doctor and Red Cross volunteer who helped look after the migrants after they disembarked, said they were “very excited and hopeful”.